 1. Question doesn’t trigger file retrieval

 The most common failure.
-“What was Q1 revenue?” → model answers from general knowledge (or fabricates), because the question contains no trigger like “q1_report.pdf / from the report,” and the retrieval path never starts.
+“What was Q1 revenue?” makes the model answer from general knowledge (or fabricate), because the question contains no trigger like q1_report.pdf or “from the report,” so the retrieval path never starts.

-How to spot it: Ask “which Project files did you consult for that answer?”
-If it says “I didn’t consult files” / “based on general knowledge,” retrieval never fired.
+How to spot it: Ask “Which Project files did you consult for that answer?”
+If it says “I didn’t consult files” or “based on general knowledge,” retrieval never fired.

 2. Silent indexing failure

 How to spot it: Ask it to “quote the first sentence of page 1 of xxx.pdf verbatim.”
-Can’t quote / fabricated quote = indexing failed.
+If it can’t quote, or fabricates a quote, indexing failed.

 3. File actually lives in a different Project or chat

-Multiple Projects in the sidebar switch quickly; uploading to the wrong one is easy to miss.
-Or you clicked “upload to chat” instead of “upload to Project.”
+Multiple Projects in the sidebar switch quickly, so uploading to the wrong one is easy to miss.
+Or you attached the file to a single message (“upload to chat”) instead of the Project’s persistent Files area.

-How to spot it: Check the left Project sidebar’s Files panel — your file not listed = uploaded elsewhere or only attached to one message.
+How to spot it: Open the Project, check its Files panel.
+If your file isn’t listed there, it was uploaded elsewhere or attached to only one message.

-How to spot it: Re-ask using the document’s literal wording as your prompt keywords.
-Still no result = either ranking is wrong or the right chunk got truncated.
-Use a more specific phrase.
+How to spot it: Re-ask using the document’s literal wording as your keywords.
+Still nothing means either ranking is wrong or the right chunk was truncated — switch to a more specific phrase or a directed search (Step 3).

 5. File type accepted for upload but not for retrieval

-How to spot it: Project Files contains only PNG / MP3 / MP4 and every query says “I don’t know” = this case.
-Convert to PDF / DOCX / TXT.
+How to spot it: Project Files contains only PNG / MP3 / MP4 and every query says “I don’t know.”
+Convert the content to PDF / DOCX / TXT, or for an image, attach it directly to a message so vision can read it.

 6. Filenames too generic; retrieval can’t disambiguate

-document.pdf / report.pdf / notes.pdf — file names carry no semantic content, multiple files compete for the same query.
+document.pdf / report.pdf / notes.pdf carry no semantic content, so multiple files compete for the same query.

 How to spot it: Rename to keyword-heavy names (q1_2026_revenue_report.pdf) and retry.
-Noticeable improvement confirms.
+A clear improvement confirms it.

 7. Custom Instructions interfering

-If Settings → Personalization contains “answer from general knowledge first then check files,” Project file retrieval gets suppressed.
+If Settings → Personalization contains something like “answer from general knowledge first, then check files,” Project retrieval gets suppressed.

-How to spot it: Temporarily disable Custom Instructions (Settings → Personalization → toggle off) and retry.
-Different behavior = personal instructions interfering.
+How to spot it: Temporarily turn Custom Instructions off (Settings → Personalization → toggle off) and retry.
+Different behavior means your personal instructions were interfering.

 Before you start

-- Confirm this is in Projects (not Custom GPT / plain chat) — retrieval mechanisms differ across the three.
+- Confirm this is in Projects (not a Custom GPT or a plain chat).
+Retrieval mechanisms differ across the three.

-- Duplicate the chat before retesting so history doesn’t pollute the next diagnostic.
+- Duplicate the chat before retesting so old history doesn’t pollute the next diagnostic.

 Info to collect

-- Project name + file list (screenshot the Files panel) + each file’s size / type.
+- Project name + file list (screenshot the Files panel) + each file’s size and type.

 - Time since upload; whether you recently changed Project config.

-- Full prompt text + reply screenshot; specifically which line made you suspect the file wasn’t used.
+- Full prompt text + reply screenshot; specifically the line that made you suspect the file wasn’t used.

-- Current model + whether Custom Instructions / Memory enabled.
+- Current model (Instant / Thinking / Pro) + whether Custom Instructions / Memory are enabled.

 Shortest fix path